rllvusgnzm98/Report/blogbook/BlogBook posts.php edit_post p_id Parameter SQL Injection.md

 ## Vulnerability Overview

-A SQL injection vulnerability exists within a core post management interface of the BlogBook application, likely controlled by a source GET parameter (e.g., when source is edit_post or a default view).
-When a p_id GET parameter is provided, its value (stored as $edit_post_id) is directly concatenated into an SQL query (SELECT * FROM posts WHERE post_id={$edit_post_id}) without proper sanitization.
-This allows an attacker, potentially needing specific privileges to access this administrative functionality, to inject and execute arbitrary SQL commands, leading to unauthorized data access or manipulation.
+A SQL injection vulnerability exists in the [post.php] file of the BlogBook application.
+User-supplied input from the p_id GET parameter is directly concatenated into SQL query strings without adequate sanitization.
+This affects both an UPDATE query designed to increment post view counts and a SELECT query used to fetch post data for display.
+Consequently, an unauthenticated remote attacker can inject and execute arbitrary SQL commands, potentially leading to unauthorized data access, modification, or further compromise of the database.

 ## Vulnerability Point